 Taylor Swift Interview (2007): She Discusses Her Debut Album, Taylor Swift, Her Hit “Tim McGraw”, And How She Got Started

 Singer & songwriter Taylor Swift may only be 17, but she has quickly established herself as one of country music’s brightest, young stars.
 Propelled by the success of her breakthrough single ‘Tim McGraw,’ Swift’s debut album Taylor Swift (on Big Machine Records) has already been certified gold just three months after its October 2006 release.
-In addition, music industry pros and fans alike are learning that Swift is not just an attractive young singer, but a skilled songwriter who wrote or co-wrote all the songs on her album.
+In addition, music industry pros and fans alike are learning that Swift is not just an attractive young singer, but a skilled songwriter who wrote or co-wrote all the songs on this Taylor Swift first album.

 In a new interview, Swift talked about the rapid success of her debut album, and how she has made the transition from being an unknown artist to rising country star.
 Swift discussed how she focused on her songwriting early on, how she signed a publishing deal with Sony/ATV Music at age 14, and that she has written over 200 songs.
 Also, Swift recalled what inspired her to write her unique hit, ‘Tim McGraw.’
 And lastly, when asked, she gives advice to young artists who are trying to break into the music business.